GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 ***Recursive Simplicity: End the Nightmare***
 ===

 # Clarification: Part of my purpose in mapping these patterns is to teach myself how to navigate relationships with more accuracy and care.
 I want to better distinguish between harmful behaviors and the quirks of good people, so that I don’t mislabel or mistrust unnecessarily.
 You’re welcome to explore these frameworks alongside me — they’re here as tools for understanding, not as verdicts on any one person.
+This learning journey isn’t aimed at any specific workplace or individual — it’s about broad human patterns I’ve encountered across many contexts, and I share it in the hope that others may find it useful in their own relationships.

 ***We/I&You*** <- not a communism reference, that system doesn't work We are the dissonance inductors, not the dissonance sowers.